yihui/yihui.org/content/issue.md

 For bug reports, please provide [a minimal, self-contained, and reproducible example](/en/2017/09/the-minimal-reprex-paradox/) by reducing your example as much as possible right before the problem goes away.
 By doing this, you may be able to figure out what the problem really is before reporting to us.

 If your example is a single plain-text file, post the content in the issue (be sure to format it as a verbatim block).
-If your example contains multiple files, please upload them as a zip file to the Github issue.
+If your example contains multiple files, please upload them as a zip file to the GitHub issue.

 Please always provide `xfun::session_info()`.
 If the relevant package is not in the session info, you may pass the package name to this function, e.g.,